dgrant/rebrickable_find_most_mocs/README.md

 # rebrickable_find_most_mocs
-Find set on rebrickable.com with the most MOCs
+Find set on rebrickable.com with the most MOCs (My Own Creation).

 For example, for 2015, the script prints out all set with at least 1 MOC:
 ```